Sécurité Civile: Water bomber group

-Two pre-owned Bombardier Dash 8 Q400s, acquired from Scandinavian Airlines System, were modified by Cascade Aerospace of Abbotsford, British Columbia, for the Sécurité Civile to act as fire-fighting water bombers in fire season and as transport aircraft off season.
+Two pre-owned Bombardier Dash 8 Q400s, acquired from Scandinavian Airlines System, were modified by Cascade Aerospace of Abbotsford, British Columbia, for the Sécurité Civile to act as fire-fighting water bombers during fire season and as transport aircraft during the off season.
 This aircraft is designated the Q400-MR (Multi Role).
-The aircraft can be reconfigured into the passenger, cargo or aerial fire control role in under three hours and can drop 10,000 L in the tanker role.
-6 more ordered in 2017 for 365M€, 4 delivered by the end of 2021.
+The aircraft can be reconfigured into passenger, cargo or aerial fire control roles in under three hours and can drop 10,000 L in the tanker role.
+6 more were ordered in 2017 for 365M€, 4 of which were delivered by the end of 2021.
+Based at Garons Provence Airport.